منشور: الأربعاء, ١٢ فبراير ٢٠٢٠

 Discovery and development of nanobubble generators was slow in the past because it was difficult to measure nanobubbles.
 Based on equipment available in the market to measure particles the same measurement methods were used to measure nanobubbles but not without issues.

-ManufacturerProductlower limit (particle)Measurement system
+ManufacturerProductlower limit (particle)lower limit (bubble)Measurement system

-Malvern NanoSightNanoSight NS300 / NS50010nmParticle tracking analysis
+Malvern NanoSightNanoSight NS300 / NS50010nm60nmParticle tracking analysis

-ShimadzuSALD7100HH Laser diffraction scattering
+ShimadzuSALD7100HHLaser diffraction scattering

 SympatecHELOS100nmLaser diffraction scattering

-Malvern InstrumentsZetasizer Nano Dynamic light scattering
+Malvern InstrumentsZetasizer NanoDynamic light scattering

-Otsuka ElectronicsELSZ-2plus Dynamic light scattering
+Otsuka ElectronicsELSZ-2plusDynamic light scattering

-SympatecNANOPHOX Dynamic light scattering
+SympatecNANOPHOXDynamic light scattering

-ArchimedesAffinity Biosensors Resonant mass measurement
+ArchimedesAffinity BiosensorsResonant mass measurement

-IZONqNano Electrical sensing zone
+IZONqNanoElectrical sensing zone

-Beckman CoulterMultisizer 4 Electrical sensing zone
+Beckman CoulterMultisizer 4Electrical sensing zone

-MicromeriticsElzone II 5390 Electrical sensing zone
+MicromeriticsElzone II 5390Electrical sensing zone

 In theory all the above equipment should be able to measure nanobubbles but there is a catch.
 When measuring particles this will give a strong diffracted laser to the detection sensor so it can be measured.
 On the other hand, when measuring nanobubbles they are very dark against the detection's sensor.
 This results that many nanobubbles not being detected.
 I.e., the NanoSight NS500 can measure particles down to a limit of 10nm, but when it comes to nanobubbles the detection limit goes up to maybe 60nm.
 Many of the other measurement equipment manufacturers can only detect larger particles / bubbles, as the mode diameter for nanobubbles is always somewhere between 50~90nm they will simply miss all or a very large part of the nanobubbles.
+Other equipment manufacturers can only measure nanobubbel when the concentration of nanobubbles is larger than 7 billion so keep this in mind when preparing your sample.

 Sometimes our university and research clients come back to us saying the nanobubble generator is not working.
 The reason most of the time is not that the nanobubble generator is at fault but the measurement method has flaws.
 So far in Japan as we know, only two measurement products are used for properly detecting nanobubbles.
 The Shimadzu SALD7500-nano and the NanoSight NS300.
 Please be careful with the NanoSight as this comes with 4 types of lasers, red 642nm, green 532nm, blue 488nm and violet 405nm.
 For the NanoSight only the λ 405nm laser will work properly.